David Thomson (writer): Career

 From 1943 to 1969, Thomson worked for the BBC as a writer and producer of radio documentaries.
 Many of these programmes, which covered a range of topics in natural history of peoples and places also found a place in his written work, for example The People of the Sea (1954), on the lore and life of the grey seal in the coastal rural communities of Ireland and Scotland.
 In 1953-4 he was seconded to UNESCO to produce radio programmes in France, Liberia and Turkey.
+In 1964 and 1965, Thomson was the producer of the first three iterations of Inventions for Radio on BBC's Third Programme.
 In 1952, David Thomson married Martina Mayne.
 They had three sons.

 Among his most notable works are three memoirs: Woodbrook (1974), reflecting a ten-year period from 1932 when he visited Ireland regularly, tutoring Phoebe Kirkwood; In Camden Town (1983), describing his life and neighbours in London in the 1950s and 60's; and Nairn in Darkness and Light (1987), where he revisits his childhood years spent in his mother's mother's home in Scotland.
 In each of these books, his fine style, elegiac but never sentimental, incorporates vivid historical sketches.
 His acute and sympathetic approach in seeking the voice of the 'common man', whether in an urban or a rural setting, recalls the poetic documentary approach pioneered in film by John Grierson.